Free Territory of Trieste: History

-Since 1382, Trieste had been part of the Habsburg monarchy, whilst Istria had been divided for centuries between the Habsburg monarchy (its central, northern and eastern parts) and the Republic of Venice (its western and southern parts).
+Since 1382, Trieste had been part of the Habsburg monarchy, whereas neighboring Istria had been divided for centuries between the Habsburg monarchy (its central, northern and eastern parts) and the Republic of Venice (its western and southern parts).
 The population of the territory has been diverse and mixed, with different and often changing ethnic majorities in different parts of the territory.

-Italian-speakers have been predominant in most urban settlements and in the coast, with strong minorities of Slovenes, Serbs and Croats, especially in Trieste district, where Slovenes represented a third of the population by the end of World War I (most of them however were of recent arrivals, after 1880, from interior Slovene districts).
-The countryside of the territory was mostly Slovene or Croatian in the southernmost portion of the area.
-There was also a smaller number of Istro-Romanians, Greeks, Albanians and a strong Triestine Jewish community.
+Italian-speakers have been predominant in most urban settlements and along the coast, with significant ethnic Slavic minorities of Slovenes and Croats inland – especially in the Trieste district, where Slovenes represented a third of the population by the end of World War I (although most of them were recent arrivals, after 1880, from interior Slovene districts).
+The countryside of the territory was mostly populated by ethnic Slovenes or Croats in the southernmost portion of the area.
+There were also smaller numbers of Istro-Romanians, Greeks, Albanians, as well as a sizeable Triestine Jewish community.

-The Triestine dialect reflects this ethnic mix.
-Its base is derived from Venetian, influenced by an ancient Rhaeto-Romance substrate, mainly due to the existence of the now defunct Tergestine dialect.

-Some of the Triestine words are of German and Slovene origin and also came from other languages, such as Greek.
+The local Triestine dialect reflects this ethnic mix.
+Based on the Romance Venetian language, the dialect was influenced by ancient Rhaeto-Romance substrate.
+In addition, some Triestine vocabulary are of German and Slovene origin, and there are also loanwords from other languages, such as Greek.

 The variations of spoken Slovenian and Serbo-Croatian in the territory were also largely dialectal, sharing words with the Triestine and Istrian dialects.
 In the southernmost part of the territory, the Croatian-based dialects are of the Chakavian type, while the Venetian-based Istrian is also commonly used.

-At the end of World War I, Italy annexed Trieste, Istria and part of modern-day western Slovenia from Austria-Hungary, establishing the border region known as the Julian March (Venezia Giulia).
-In 1924, Italy annexed the Free State of Fiume, now the city of Rijeka in Croatia.
+At the end of World War I in 1918 and the dissolution of Austria-Hungary, Kingdom of Italy annexed Trieste, Istria and part of modern-day western Slovenia, establishing the border region known as the Julian March (Venezia Giulia).
+In 1924, Italy also annexed the Free State of Fiume (now the city of Rijeka in Croatia).

-During the 1920s and 1930s, the Slavic population was subjected to forced Italianization and discrimination under the Italian fascist regime.
-They were also exposed to state violence by fascist party mobs, including the burning of the Slovene National Hall in Trieste on 13 July 1920, and also in other towns and villages.
-A few Slovenes and Croats consequentially emigrated to Yugoslavia, while some joined the TIGR resistance organization, whose methods included more than 100 acts of terrorism, mostly against the exponents of the Italian authorities in the region (especially in the provinces of Trieste and Gorizia).
+During the 1920s and 1930s, the Slavic population was subject to forced Italianization and discrimination under the Italian Fascist regime led by Benito Mussolini.
+They were also exposed to state violence by mobs incited by the ruling fascist party PNF, which included the infamous burning of the Slovene National Hall in Trieste on 13 July 1920.
+Because of this, some native Slovenes and Croats emigrated to Yugoslavia, while others joined the TIGR resistance organization, whose methods included more than 100 bombings and assassinations, mostly against Italian authorities in the region, and especially in the areas around Trieste and Gorizia to the north.